zx80/flask-simple-auth/README.md

 to all who deserve it, i.e. are authorized, unlike a web application which is served while the client is on the page which maintains a session and should disappear when disconnected as the web browser page is wiped out.
-However, there is still a "login" concept which is only dedicated at obtaining an auth token, that the application client needs to update from time to time.
+However, there is still a "login" concept which is only dedicated to obtaining an auth token, that the application client needs to update from time to time.